umbur/Sprint-Challenge-React-Wars/Answers.md

     A: The heart of every React component is its “state”, an object that determines how that component renders & behaves.
 In other words, “state” is what allows you to create components that are dynamic and interactive.

 1. Describe props.
     A: React controls the data flow in the components with state and props.
-The data in states and props are used to render the Component with dynamic data.
+The data in states and props are used to render the Component with dynamic Data.